elfvingralf/macOSpilot-ai-assistant/readme.md

 Once the app is opened, trigger your keyboard shortcut.
 You'll be asked to grant Privacy & Security permissions.
 You may need to repeat this another one or two times for all permissions to work properly, and to restart the app.

-**NOTE:** I've had consistent issues getting macOS to trigger the Privacy & Security Microphone dialog window for the .app, which means that I can't ask my question.
-If it works for you, or if you have a work-around to this issue, I'd love to know.

 ## Improvements:

 Some improvements I'd like to make, in no particular order: